 Plot Summary: I Am Not a Robot

-Here you’ll get to know reclusive Kim Min-kyu (played by Yoo Seung-ho), who’s severely allergic to people.
+In "I Am Not a Robot," you’ll get to know reclusive Kim Min-kyu (played by Yoo Seung-ho), who’s severely allergic to people.
 One touch can cause an allergic reaction that can kill him.
-On days he needs to go out, he’s fully covered up and uses a stick to safely touch things from a distance.
-Yes, it’s that bad.
+Yes, it’s that bad—but at least he's the chairman and majority shareholder of KM Financial.

-Jo Ji-ah is beautiful, ambitious, and strong-willed.
-This go-getter attitude also puts her in a bind when she pretends to be the Aji 3 robot after its battery malfunctions before a critical demonstration.
+One of the company's teams secretly created a humanoid robot called Aji 3, modeled after the team leader's ex-girlfriend Jo Ji-ah (played by Chae Soo-bin).
+Ji-ah is beautiful, ambitious, and strong-willed.
+But this go-getter attitude puts her in a bind when she pretends to be the Aji 3 robot after its battery malfunctions before a critical demonstration.

 Business Lessons from I Am Not a Robot

-But that’s also because Jo Ji-ah is a passionate entrepreneur.
-Even if people didn’t believe her creative ideas would work, it didn’t stop her from thinking of clever inventions that would improve people’s lives.
-In life and business, this is how you should be, too.
-Even if it’s hard, pursue your dreams persistently!
+Looking for a K-drama about a businesswoman?
+Jo Ji-ah is also a passionate entrepreneur.
+Even if people didn’t believe in her creative ideas, it didn’t stop her from thinking of inventions to improve people’s lives.

 📺 Revolutionary Love